umputun/spot/README.md

-# simplotask
-SimploTask: A user-friendly and efficient tool for the effortless deployment and configuration of resources on remote machines.
+# SimploTask - a tool for the effortless deployment and configuration